Life Notes: What Really Matters by Luke Allen It was a little over one year ago when COVID-19 began to… Read More

 About Luke Allen

 Luke Allen is a follower of Jesus Christ.
 He and Leslie have been married 17 years and they have two active boys.
 He is a graduate of Ruston High School and received a BA in Political Science from Louisiana Tech.
 He also holds an MA in Industrial Organizational Psychology from Louisiana Tech.
 He worked in long term care in New Mexico, Tennessee, Mississippi, and Louisiana before joining LUMCFS in 2012.
-Luke says, “I am humbled and honored to be back at the Children’s Home and to be apart of a such a great team at of servant leaders”.
+Luke says, “I am humbled and honored to be back at the Children’s Home and to be part of a such a great team at of servant leaders”.

 Allen, L. (2020, August 11).
 Life Notes: A Glimpse of God’s Love.
 LUMCFS Blog. https://lumcfs.org/life-notes-a-glimpse-of-gods-love/